cue-lang/cue/doc/contribute.md

 Change-Id: I2fbdbffb3aab626c4b6f56348861b7909e3e8990
 ```

-The tool also checks that you've run `go` `fmt` over the source code, and that
+The `git-codereview` command also checks that you've run `go fmt` over the
-the commit message follows the suggested format.
+source code, and that the commit message follows the suggested format.

 If you need to edit the files again, you can stage the new changes and re-run